 Score 20+: Leaky gut almost certainly present.

-Because damaged cells in the intestines may fail to produce the enzymes needed for proper digestion, absorption of essential nutrients is compromised, creating further imbalance throughout the body that can contribute to various issues including hormone imbalance and a weakened immune system.
+Because damaged cells in the intestines may fail to produce the enzymes needed for proper digestion, absorption of essential nutrients is compromised.
+This creates further to imbalance throughout the body and it can contribute to various issues including hormone imbalance and a weakened immune system.

 When substances leak out of the intestines, the liver is forced to work extra hard to filter them out of the blood stream.
 The extra burden on the liver can result in the accumulation of fatty liver tissue.
 Some toxins may be sent back into the blood stream when the liver’s ability to detoxify fails, where they reach muscles and connective tissues.

-Leaky Gut Syndrome isn’t typically diagnosed in western medicine, but that doesn’t mean it couldn’t be affecting your health.
-Many health issues related to LGS go undiagnosed, misdiagnosed or are ignored by traditional medicine.
+Even though leaky gut isn’t typically diagnosed in western medicine, that doesn’t mean it’s not affecting your health.
+Many health issues related to LGS go undiagnosed, misdiagnosed, or are ignored by traditional medicine.
 Patients may be left with frustrating and uncomfortable symptoms and no answers.

 Just a Few Conditions That May be Linked to LGS